AlisAquilae/Academia/content/Notes/Literature Notes/Multivariate Mathematics Applied/Mathematics that Works 5-Chapter 2-Integration in Two or Three Dimensions.md

 The steps above can be done in reversed order as well; in other words, first integrating with respect to $y$ and then integrating with respect to $x$.
 In addition, we now integrated along 3 unknowns, $x$ and $y$.
 Adding more unknowns follows the same principle.

 Finally, we note that the physical dimension of the integral is the product of the integration variable and that of the integrand

+---
+# 2.8 Coordinate Transforms
+In measuring quantities, we use a set of measurement units, the coordinate system.
+Thus, the outcome of measurements is a set of coordinates in that coordinate system.
+If you change the coordinate system, then the measurement outcomes change accordingly

+>[!Example]
+>If your body length is 1.80 m, then you are also 180 cm tall.
+The new scale unit (centimetre) is one hundredth of the old one (metre).
+In the transition from one scale to the other, the scale indicator gains an extra factor 100 that compensates exactly for the factor in the scale unit.

+Apparently, we can apply various scale units or coordinate units to length.
+As the measured object does not change, the choice affects the scale indicaton or coordinate.

+>[!Example]
+>In an atlas, positions on earth are not expressed as distances (in metres) from a certain reference point, but with angles: the longitude (western or eastern longitude, in degrees, with respect to the prime meridian at Greenwich) and the latitude (northern or southern latitude, in degrees, with respect to the equator).
+This positioning system is closely related to the spherical coordinates that we will introduce now

+## 2.8.1 Coordinate Systems
+In a plane we often use the coordinates $x$ and $y$, in space the coordinates $x, y$ and $z$.
+They are called the **Cartesian coordinates**.
+However, there may be reasons to use different coordinates, for example if we consider a region with a regular geometric structure.
+After Cartesian coordinates, polar coordinates in **R**$^2$, and cylindrical coordinates and spherical coordinates in **R**$^3$ are the most used coordinate systems

+### 2.8.1.1 Polar Coordinates
+The polar coordinates $r$ and $\u$